IamSebastianDev/byndly/readme.md

 Type: `string`
 CLI: `--b/--bundle/bundle= <string>`

-The only required option.
 This is the path to the bundle served by Byndly.
 Can be set via the `--b` or `--bundle` flag as well as with the `bundle` property in a byndly config file.
-Does not have a default value and will throw an error when missing.
+Defaults to the `main` field of your `package.json`, or if the `"type": "module"` property is set, to the `module` field of the `package.json`.

 #### **`module`**

 Type: `boolean`
 CLI: `-m/-module`

 Flag indicating if the bundle is a ES6 module and needs to be imported to use with the bootstrap function.
 Can be set via the `-m` or `-module` short flag indicating a true boolean as well as with the `module` property in a byndly config file.
-Defaults to false.
+Defaults to whatever value is set to the `type` field in the `package.json`.

 #### **`bootstrap`**